How to Check the V5C Before Buying a Used Motorhome

 - Revenue Weight: This should match the MAM.
 It dictates your annual Vehicle Excise Duty (VED) rate.

 - Address: When buying privately, the registered keeper's address should match the location where you are viewing the motorhome.
-Cross-reference this with a utility bill if possible.

 - Validation: Use the DVLA digital enquiry service to ensure the details on the paper match the national database.